Annual Security Report

 Which Law Enforcement Agency responds to Barry University?

 The campus resides within the jurisdiction of the Miami Shores police department.
 The Miami Shore police department works closely with the Public Safety department as incidents occur and conduct any follow up investigations that are required.
-Additional facilities and housing owned by the “University is within the jurisdiction of the North Miami Police Department and the Miami Dade Police Department.
+Additional facilities and housing owned by the “University is within the jurisdiction of the Miami Dade Police Department.

 Does the Public Safety Department have arrest powers?